hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-potato-pancakes.md

 **Methods:**

 * Grate all the potatoes.
-* Place a new empty bowl onto a kitchen scale.
+* Place an empty bowl onto a kitchen scale.
 Transfer grated potatoes into a new bowl by hand, squeezing juice out of each handful.
 You must have a dry looking pile of potatoes in the new bowl.
 Note how many grams of dry potatoes you have.
 * Finely chop an onion and add to the potatoes.
 (Onions prevent potatoes from browning, so try to do this quickly.)
 * Add 4% of flour by weight (4g of flour for every 100g of potatoes).
 Season with freshly ground black pepper.
 Mix by hand.
 * Pre-heat a non-stick pan with olive oil.